barchart/alerting-service-public/example/mobile/README.md

 3. Run `yarn install` from the `example/mobile` folder.
 4. Run `npx pod-install` command from the `example/mobile/ios` folder.
    * If the command fails, consult this [article](https://stackoverflow.com/questions/51768515/cocoa-pods-install-on-ios-project-not-working).
-5. Open `example/mobile/ios/alertclientmobile.xcworkspace` file with XCode.
+5. Open `example/mobile/ios/alertclientmobile.xcworkspace` file with Xcode.
 6. Click on `alertclientmobile` and go to the `Signing & Capabilities` section, then:
    * Set your Team (e.g. `Barchart.com, Inc.`).
    * Set the Bundle Identifier (e.g. `com.barchart.alerts-client-demo`).